Sorry, we couldn't find any results matching

 Bilateral conditions can impact either side (left or right) of the body, and they typically affect both sides eventually.
 Examples of bilateral conditions common to pets include:1

-Review the details of your policy for more information, or contact our customer support line at (877) 804-7627 to learn more about pet insurance exclusions.
+If you have a MetLife Pet plan, review the details of your policy for more information, or contact our customer support line at (877) 804-7627 to learn more about pet insurance exclusions.

 Dr. Hunter Finn has been paid by MetLife to discuss the importance of choosing pet insurance.
 He is an integrative veterinary expert first, and social media star second.
 America’s favorite veterinarian owns Pet Method in McKinney, Texas, where he cares for pets while prioritizing their emotional well-being.
 When he’s not at his clinic, he’s starring in viral videos on TikTok (2 million followers) and Instagram (500K followers) — where he’s been known to snuggle puppies and conquer the latest dance trends.